csirmazbendeguz/pokemon-memory-game/readme.md

 I created it as an assignment for school.

-You can find the executable [here](dist_folder).
+You can find the executable [here][dist_folder].
 Note that the images are not bundled with the JAR, they should be in the same folder.

-Original graphics resources can be found [here](resources_folder).
+Original graphics resources can be found [here][resources_folder].

 #### Used Technologies
   - NetBeans IDE